nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 <!-- {% video-link link="https://youtu.be/ZAO0yXupIIE?t=500" /%} -->

-You can just create new React components as you normally would.
+You can just create new Vue components as you normally would.
 However, Nx plugins usually also ship [generators](/features/generate-code).
 They allow you to easily scaffold code, configuration or entire projects.
 To see what capabilities the `@nx/vue` plugin ships, run the following command and inspect the output:

 ```{% command="npx nx list @nx/vue" path="myvueapp" %}